-However the current story happening when you enter Galaxy’s Edge takes place during the current Star Wars Trilogy (Episodes 7-9) because it’s being inhabited by both the First Order and the Resistance.
+However, the current story happening when you enter Galaxy’s Edge takes place during the current Star Wars Trilogy (Episodes 7-9) because it’s inhabited by both the First Order and the Resistance.
 There isn’t an exact date to the story though which gives Disney more freedom in its storytelling for the land.

 The answer comes from the giant petrified rock formations that line the sky high above Batuu.
-Every planet in the Star Wars universe has some unique geographic characteristics, and these ancient trees are what defines Galaxy’s Edge.
+Every planet in the Star Wars universe has some unique geographic characteristics, and these ancient trees are what define Galaxy’s Edge.

 Among all of them, there is one petrified tree in the middle of the marketplace which is black, hence the village name: Black Spire Outpost.